joemoose/dungeoneers.d20/docs/character.md

 ## Step 6: Introductions

-Introduce your character to your adventuring group, and get ready for adventure.
+Introduce your character to the other players in your group, and get ready for adventure.

 Good luck, dungeoneer!